w3guy/old-documentation/docs/configuration/redirections.md

 ![Redirect WordPress login, registration, password reset page to custom page](http://d2hkd6cwxvu8h1.cloudfront.net/wp-content/uploads/2015/01/make-custom-pages-default.png)

-Let's see how to redirect users to a custom WordPress page after they log in and log out of your website.

 ## User Redirections

-To redirect users to a custom page after they log in and log out, select the pages in `Redirection` section and save.
+To redirect users to a custom page or URL after they log in and log out, select the pages or enter the URL in `Redirection` section and save.

 ![Login, logout and edit-profile redirect](img/user-redirection.png)

+**Note:** URL entered into the custom URL field takes precedence over a selected page.

 If you've created a custom [edit profile page](../build/edit-profile.md) and want users to be redirected to the page when they click the `Your Profile` link in WordPress dashboard, check the activate checkbox of **Edit User Profile**.